Culture and Events

 Children's Christmas Party

 On the second or third Sunday in December, the DAC hosts a celebration of Christmas just for the kids!
 This festive event includes children's crafts, a Christmas story, dancing around the tree, a light meal and a visit from Santa!
 If you wish, you can bring a small gift addressed to your child for Santa's bag.
-Reservations are not required.
+Reserve spaces for your family online.
 Come and enjoy, with your children or grandchildren, an old-fashioned Christmas celebration at the Danish American Center!

 Christmas Carol Sang Aften

-Annual event on the 1st Sunday of December.
-A Christmas songfest with many popular Danish Christmas carols led at the piano by the popular Rita Juhl, DAC member.
+Annual event on the 1st weekend of December.
+A Christmas songfest with many popular Danish Christmas carols led at the piano by the popular Lisa Jensen, DAC member.
 Danes love to sing.
 This has become a beloved event for many DAC members and guests.

 Julefest is the Christmas meal of traditional Danish Christmas food usually held on alternating years.
 This cozy and festive gathering starts with a social hour and appetizers in the Atrium, followed by a traditional Danish Christmas dinner.
 Our waiter served dinner includes a three-course service starting with a fish plate, followed by the traditional roast pork with crackling and a dessert course of ris la mande (rice pudding) all chef -prepared.
 The evening ends with singing and dancing around the Christmas tree!
 Reservations are required.